ircdocs/modern-irc/formatting.md

 This formatting character works as a toggle.
 It enables strikethrough'd text (e.g. <span style="text-decoration: line-through">strokethrough text</span>).

-This character is a relatively new addition, and was defined by Textual (as of right now, Textual's the only client that understands this character).
-However, if you do add strikethrough capabilities within your client, please use this character as it is already defined and in use.
+This character is a relatively new addition, and was defined by Textual.
+As of right now, at least HexChat, IRCCloud, The Lounge and Textual are known to support it.

 ## Monospace